-The Hospital de la Familia, located in the town of Nuevo Progreso, Guatemala, was formally opened and dedicated on February 8, 1976.
-It exists due to the vision and commitment of three extraordinary individuals: Padre Cayetano Bertoldo, a local priest from Italy; Jack Younger, a successful builder from the San Francisco Bay Area and Jeanine Archimbaud, a Canadian dedicated to working in poor communities in Latin America.
+The Hospital de la Familia, located in the town of Nuevo Progreso, Guatemala, was formally opened and dedicated February 8, 1976.
+It exists due to the vision and commitment of three extraordinary individuals: Padre Cayetano Bertoldo, a local priest from Italy; Jack Younger, a San Francisco Bay Area contractor, and Jeanine Archimbaud, a Canadian dedicated to working in poor communities in Latin America.

 In the late 1960’s, while working to serve the local community, Padre Bertoldo and Ms. Archimbaud identified a significant need for both education and medical care in the small village of Nuevo Progresso.
 They established a makeshift clinic, a dispensary pharmacy and a sewing school for women and girls.

-In the early 1970’s they met Jack Younger who also recognized that the needs of the people (primarily indigenous Maya) in this region were much greater and required a larger effort.
-Through his contacts in the United States, Mr. Younger raised the initial $100,000 to fund the construction of the hospital.
+In the early 1970’s they met Jack Younger who also recognized that the needs of the people in this area, primarily indigenous Maya, were much greater and required a larger effort.
+Mr. Younger, who was a member in the San Francisco based Family Club, raised the initial $100,000 to fund the construction of the hospital through his contacts, many of them Family Club members.
 The project began in 1972, with local Guatemalans helping to build the initial structure.
+Upon completion it was named Hospital de la Familia.
+The Family club members continue to donate to our efforts.

-Padre Bertoldo and Jack Younger remained a driving force behind the hospital until their passing, Mr. Younger in 2014 and Padre Bertoldo in 2004.
+Padre Bertoldo and Jack Younger remained a driving force behind the hospital until their deaths, Mr. Younger in 2014 and Padre Bertoldo in 2004.

 Today, Hospital de la Familia has a full-time staff caring for an average of 20,000 patients a year.
 Surgical teams from the U.S. provide highly skilled treatment and specialty care, performing over 1500 surgical operations every year.
 In addition to the hospital and outpatient clinics, Hospital de la Familia established a Nutrition Center to house and feed malnourished children and a Dental Clinic.

-Hospital de la Familia has become more than a medical center as there is now a nursing school within the hospital, a grade school for the town, computer training and continued sewing classes are also offered for the community.
-Hospital de la Familia’s activities in Guatemala are funded in part by the Hospital de la Familia Foundation, a non-profit California Corporation, supported by the generous help of the medical community and donors throughout the U.S.
+Hospital de la Familia has become more than a medical center; there is now a nursing school within the hospital, a grade school for the town, computer training and continued sewing classes, which are also offered to the community.
+Hospital de la Familia’s activities in Guatemala are funded in part by the Hospital de la Familia Foundation, a non-profit California Corporation, supported by the generous help of the Family Club, the medical providers who volunteer and donate to our teams, and donors throughout the U.S.

 Since 1976, a clinic employing Guatemalan doctors and nurses has operated year-round, treating general medical problems.
-There are currently approximately 60 full-time employees, including 3 Guatemalan general practitioners, 2 Guatemalan ophthalmologists, 12 Guatemalan nurses and 3-4 nurse/nun instructors and supervisors.
+There are currently approximately 60 full-time employees, including a General Manager, 3 Guatemalan general practitioners, 2 Guatemalan ophthalmologists, 12 Guatemalan nurses and 3-4 nurse/nun instructors and supervisors.

-Large surgical teams of more than 40 members travel to Nuevo Progreso 4 to 6 times each year.
-Team composition can vary, but in general they consist of Plastic Surgery, General Surgery, Gynecology, ENT and Optometry & Ophthalmology specialists.
+Large surgical teams of 30-50 members travel to Nuevo Progreso 4 to 6 times each year and collaborate closely with the Guatemalan doctors on patient care.
+Team composition can vary, but in general they consist of Plastic Surgery, General Surgery, Gynecology, ENT, Optometry & Ophthalmology specialists, and Audiologists.
+These teams are vital to the care of the people of this area.
 The Dental clinic treats between 1200 and 1500 patients per year with dental care and instruction.
 The Nutrition Center treats more than 50 children a year under the age of six, with an average stay of 3 months.

 Facts & Figures